benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 We all know, deep down, how to be happy.
 The principles are not difficult.
 Every religion and every kindergarten teacher preaches them, to the point that they are clichés.
-The Golden Rule.
-Be yourself.
-Touch grass.
-Call your mom.
 We *know* what we *should* do.
 But we don't do it.
 Why?

 My theory: it's a combination of several things: